OSC/osc-systemstatus/README.md

 ### System Status for Oakley/Ruby

-This app displays the current system status of Oakley Cluster, Ruby Cluster, and the user-specific filesystem node.
+This app displays the current system status of Oakley Cluster and Ruby Cluster.

 ### The Ganglia Interface - ganglia.rb